-When working with offshore teams, try to treat their members as coworkers: try some occasional chitchat, learn more about them, respect them as professionals, and work every day to improve the relationships within the team, albeit virtual.
+When working and communicating with offshore teams, try to treat their members as coworkers: try some occasional chitchat, learn more about them, respect them as professionals, and work every day to improve the relationships within the team, albeit virtual.

 At the beginning of each project phase, Onix’s PMs have a virtual kick-off meeting with the whole team.
 The bigger your plans, the more important these kick-offs become.